fabianaiolfi/eu-policy-feedback/README.md

 **241123**
 - [ ] Measurements based on chatgpt summaries seem to provide best variance and correlation values compared to expert surveys. examine this further! maybe also calculate measurements based on entire regulation/directive, not just summary.
-- [ ] Run Llama ranking with ChatGPT API: Rank all policies with summaries (n ca. 1600)
+- [x] Run Llama ranking with ChatGPT API: Rank all policies with summaries (n ca. 1600)
+- [ ] Use ChatGPT to rank all ~70k policies: Costs?
+Time? ~10h @ 2 queries/second
 - [ ] Include spolicy in the overall evaluation again?
+- [ ] Clean up overall evaluation
 - [x] Ranking algorithm: Combine "most left" and "most right" lists
 - [x] Check subject_matter and Broad Policy Topic matching: Remove not appropriate terms and also repeat ambiguous terms
 - [x] Perform ranking with llama models over all directives/regulations that have a summary